 Who we are & What we do

-Ghost Fishing UK is a British registered charity (no: 1174396)
+Ghost Fishing UK is an award-winning British registered charity (no: 1174396)

 The lost gear continues to catch marine life, as it is designed to do.
-This has an undoubted but rarely documented effect on the local ecosystem.
-It is clearly undesirable and nobody benefits from ‘Ghost Gear being present in the ocean.
+This has an undoubted but poorly documented effect on the local and global marine ecosystem.
+It is clearly undesirable, and nobody benefits from ‘Ghost Gear’ being present in the ocean.

 What we do

-Ghost Fishing was set up around 2015 by dedicated divers to try to remove this lost equipment from the marine environment.
+Ghost Fishing UK was set up around 2015 by dedicated divers to try to remove this lost equipment from the marine environment.
 It is a challenging and difficult task.
 Ghost gear is typically entangled in reefs and wrecks, and its removal can be complicated.

 The removal technique involves divers attaching bags to the gear, which the diver fills with air, making them float.
 The divers then cut the gear free as close to the seabed as possible.
 Great care is needed to ensure that the diver does not become entangled with the equipment.
 This involves a high degree of teamwork, coordination and discipline.

 Now and the Future

-Ghost Fishing UK is a registered charity built from dedicated volunteers who all give up their free time to run the organisation, raise public and government awareness of the Ghost Fishing issue and dive to document and recover lost fishing gear.
+Ghost Fishing UK is a registered charity built from dedicated volunteers who give up their free time to run the organisation, raise public and government awareness of the Ghost Fishing issue and dive to document and recover lost fishing gear.

-Ghost Fishing UK are actively training new divers on the ‘Ghost Fishing course’ created in early 2018.
+Ghost Fishing UK is actively training new divers on the ‘Ghost Fishing course’ created in early 2018.
 Groups of regional divers are now active in responding to reports of Ghost Gear and setting up local projects to remove it.

-All scuba divers can contribute to the clean up of our oceans by reporting any ghost gear they see on their dives to Ghost Fishing UK through our online reporting system on this website.
+All scuba divers can contribute to the clean-up of our oceans by reporting any ghost gear they see on their dives to Ghost Fishing UK through our online reporting system on this website.

 Partners and Associates

-Ghost Fishing UK has a talented pool of underwater videographers and photographers and we work closely with the media for maximum public outreach.
+Ghost Fishing UK has a talented pool of underwater videographers and photographers, and we work closely with the media for maximum public outreach.

 We run talks and events around the country and have a selection of guest speakers.
 Please see our FAQs page for more information.